 Chooks are foragers by nature and the ability to scratch and dig is good for their mental health.
 They can scratch around in straw for hours, pecking oup and eating the smallest treats.

 They’re very fond of grain but can develop a taste for their favourites and only eat those out of a grain mix.
 They will ignore the rest and wait for more of their favourites until they get really hungry.
 This can be messy and can also attract rodents to the remaining, and usually spilled grain.
 We got one of those automatic feeders that only open when a hungry bird stands on a platform that then opens a flap so that they can access the grain.
 Demeter learned and then taught the others that the flap stays open as long as you’re standing on the lever and you can pick out the best bits at your leisure.
-They also learned that the tray continuously fills while as they remove grain so developed a technique tom scoop it out so that it refills faster.
-This leads to spilled grain under the platform.
-I learned that once that pile was there to slide a paver under the platform so it won’t open the flap.
+She also learned that the tray continuously fills while as they remove grain so developed a technique tom scoop it out so that it refills faster – this leads to spilled grain under the platform.
+The other three aren’t as bad as Demeter for this but they’re happy to go along whenever she’s there.
+I learned that, once that pile was there, to slide a paver under the platform so it won’t open the flap.
 The girls then have to eat the non-preferred grain before I remove the paver.

 One thing that we grow that has many benefits in the garden is Azolla.
 It is especially food for the girls as it is high in protein and contains a goodly amount of phosphorus.
 We give it to them by the scoopful in Summer because it is cool and full of moisture.

 Give your girls every bit of vegetable scraps that you can.
 They love to eat them.
 You don’t even have to cut then finely, the girls will do the work.
 We freeze them in Summer so that they help keep the girls cool.
 Our girls absolutely love the occasional scoopful of Bokashi vegetable scraps.
 The fermented vegetables give them a hit of probiotic goodness for their gut.